Yureka-Teknologi-Cipta/solutionlab-developer-documentation/docs/devops-documentation/deployment/kubernetes.md

 - **`timeout-minutes: 10`**: Sets a timeout for the job, terminating it if it exceeds 10 minutes.
 - **`env`**: Defines the environment variables for the job.

-KUBE_SECRET : obtained from the yaml file in the secrets, usually named with the name of the deployer <br>
+KUBE_SECRET : obtained from the yaml file in the secrets, usually named with the name of the deployer <br />
 KUBE_URL : obtained from the server address or IP address

 ### Checkout and Lowercase Image Name